Pool Safety and Insurance

 Whether you plan to install a luxury, in-ground Olympic model or you’re just inflating one for the kids, backyard pools and hot tubs have safety and insurance implications.
 Here’s what you need to know.

-- Pool fun– An estimated 7.4 million swimming pools and five million hot tubs are in residential or public use in the United States, according to the Centers for Disease Control and Prevention (CDC).
-Why is the CDC involved in pool counts?
+- Pool fun – An estimated 7.4 million swimming pools and five million hot tubs are in residential or public use in the United States, according to the Centers for Disease Control and Prevention.

 - Pool accidents – From 2005-2014, there was an average of over 3,500 fatal, unintentional drownings in the United States each year.
 More than one out of five drowning victims is 14 years old or younger.